Skip to main content

 Standardize and version-control the client-facing templates that affect quality: proposal, scope approval message, contract cover email, onboarding checklist, kickoff agenda, invoice note, reminder message, and closeout summary.
 Review and update these templates when pricing, terms, or delivery steps change.

 Use a rule-based set-aside method tied to your business model instead of fixed percentages.
 Split inflows by purpose, for example: tax obligations, owner pay, operating reserves, and longer-term savings, then review when pricing or costs change.
-Add current allocation guidance only after verification.
+Any allocation benchmark or rule detail must be verified from professional or source records before use.

 For a step-by-step walkthrough, see How to Use Linear for Agile Project Management as a Freelance Developer.